JWH709/Buffoon-Builder/Notes/NOTES.md

 - Going to keep working with useSpring today.
 Now that I understand it a little more, I should look into getting a more desirable effect for the lua downloader
 - LuaDownloader: Added a rotation effect with useSpring.
 It seems that async functions are the best method for getting use spring to work.
 I'm curious to see what more I can add.
 Stacking effects in useSpring would be cool, however, right now I'm happy with how the voucher is looking.
 I should think of some ideas on what other elements I could add effects to.
+- Made a bunch of minor CSS tweaks, mostly involving the ability to highlight text.